BugenZhao/pve-config/README.md

     - `pci=assign-bussus`

-      May be useful to assign PCIe port numbers to SR-IOV NICs for some desktop motherboards.
+      May be useful to assign PCIe port numbers to SR-IOV NICs (and passthrough USB controller?) for some desktop motherboards.

     - `kvm.ignore_msrs=1`